 - helps look after your bones

+- helps manage tiredness (fatigue)

 - helps you keep to a healthy weight

-- improves your mood
+- improves your mood and emotional well-being

 - reduces stress and anxiety

 - reduces the risk of bone thinning (osteoporosis)

 - reduces the risk of heart disease, stroke and diabetes

-- reduces the risk of certain cancers coming back, or of getting another cancer.
+- reduces the risk of certain cancers coming back, or of getting another cancer

+- increases your confidence.

-You can gradually build up how much activity you do.
+You can slowly increase how much activity you do.
 Doing too much too soon can make you feel more tired.
+We have more information in our booklets Bone health and Coping with fatigue (tiredness).